morskyjezek/lc-marcedit-2024-revisions/episodes/04-layout-of-the-MarcEditor.md

 :::::::::::::::::::::::::::::::::::::::: questions

 - What is the MarcEditor?
-- How are MARC files displayed in the MarcEditor
+- How are MARC files displayed in the MarcEditor?

 ::::::::::::::::::::::::::::::::::::::::::::::::::